facebookresearch/demucs/docs/mac.md

-# Mac OS X support for Demucs
+# macOS support for Demucs

-If you have a sufficiently recent version of OS X, you can just run
+If you have a sufficiently recent version of macOS, you can just run

 ```bash
 python3 -m pip install --user -U demucs